Galileo Pendulum clock Mk I

 thingiverse

-Something sparked my interest in the Galileo Pendulum Clock and I had a look on-line, found some photos, and decided to have a go at designing and making a 3D printed version.
-This is the result.
-This is not an easy project to make because many of the parts must be printed flat, or close to it.
-Also it is fairly demanding to assemble as all the moving parts have to be able to move freely - but without excessive play.
-I've uploaded the photos I worked from.
-Designed in Moi (Moment of Inspiration), simulated in SimLab Composer Mechanical and made in PLA, mostly on an original Ultimaker.
-A simulation of the escapement mechanism is here: https://youtu.be/S2S6WjdXjyc And a video of the finished article in action is here: https://youtu.be/M2qSRCdEmJI Print Settings Printer Brand: Ultimaker Printer: Ultimaker Original Rafts: No Supports: No Resolution: 0.2mm Infill: 20%-40% Notes: Material used - PLA for all parts.
-I think that the softer ABS would be less satisfactory for most of the rotating parts which need to rotate freely.
-The exception is the pawl which shouldn't be too 'bouncy'.
-I made the pawl in PLA, but a softer grade - Polymaker's PolyMax.
-Note that I changed to this fairly early in the development phase and it's possible that later design changes may mean that regular PLA would be OK for the pawl.
-As I've mentioned above it's important to keep the parts flat and I found BuildTak helpful for this - especially as my Ultimaker Original does NOT have a heated build plate.
-On the wider parts I used a brim.
-Post-Printing The design size I use for shafts and the holes in which they rotate is the same. eg 8mm for both.
-I rely on shrinkage to bring the shaft a little under 8mm and use a straight hand reamer to bring the holes very close to 8mm dead.
-I't would be struggle with reamers, I think.
-I also recommend a tapered reamer to open the start of hole intended for screws, Talking of which, all screws are 3mm Button Head Caps Screws.
-Those in the ratchet are 15mm long - 12-off.
-The remaining screws are all 10mm long - about 40!
-Also, you'll need lead shot (fishing weights) for the bottle weight.
-I used assorted sizes to get as much weight into the bottle as possible.
-Weight of bottle and lead (excluding the cap) - 643gm.
-I did start of with a weight at the end of the pendulum but that proved counter productive.
-I did have to increase the bottle size so I could make it heavier.
-Let me know if you think that you need an even longer bottle.
-If your pendulum runs out of puff you need more weight - or a shorter pendulum.
-How I Designed This I started with the photos of the metal models (I've uploaded those photos) and went from there.
-Once I had an escapement design I ran it as a simulation (unsuccessfully) in SimLab Composer Mechanical and refined the design until it would simulate.
+Something ignited my curiosity in the Galileo Pendulum Clock and I began exploring online, discovering some photos that inspired me to take on the challenge of designing and creating a 3D printed version.
+This project was not an easy feat to accomplish because many of its components had to be printed flat or nearly so.
+Additionally, assembling it required a significant amount of care as all the moving parts needed to move freely - without excessive play.
+I've uploaded the photos that served as my reference points.
+Designed in Moi (Moment of Inspiration), simulated in SimLab Composer Mechanical, and crafted from PLA, this project was primarily printed on an original Ultimaker.
+A simulation of the escapement mechanism can be viewed here: https://youtu.be/S2S6WjdXjyc And a video showcasing the finished product in action is available here: https://youtu.be/M2qSRCdEmJI Print Settings Printer Brand: Ultimaker Printer: Ultimaker Original Rafts: No Supports: No Resolution: 0.2mm Infill: 20%-40% Notes: Material used - PLA for all parts.
+I believe that the softer ABS would be less than satisfactory for most of the rotating components, which require smooth rotation.
+The exception is the pawl, which should not be too 'bouncy'.
+I created the pawl using PLA but opted for a softer grade - Polymaker's PolyMax.
+Please note that I switched to this material fairly early in the development phase and it's possible that later design changes may necessitate regular PLA for the pawl.
+As I've mentioned earlier, keeping the parts flat is crucial.
+BuildTak proved invaluable for achieving this goal, especially since my Ultimaker Original lacks a heated build plate.
+On the wider components, I utilized a brim.
+Post-Printing The design size used for shafts and holes is identical - for example, 8mm for both.
+I rely on shrinkage to bring the shaft slightly under 8mm and use a straight hand reamer to bring the holes very close to 8mm dead.
+Utilizing tapered reamers would be beneficial in opening the start of holes intended for screws.
+Regarding this, all screws are 3mm Button Head Caps Screws.
+Those in the ratchet measure 15mm long - with 12 units available.
+The remaining screws are all 10mm long, totaling approximately 40.
+You will also require lead shot (fishing weights) for the bottle weight.
+I used assorted sizes to maximize the weight within the bottle.
+The combined weight of the bottle and lead (excluding the cap) is 643gm.
+Initially, I employed a weight at the end of the pendulum but found it counterproductive.
+To address this, I had to increase the bottle size so that it could be made heavier.
+Please let me know if you believe an even longer bottle would be necessary.
+If your pendulum loses momentum, you will need either additional weight or a shorter pendulum to maintain its motion.
+How I Designed This I began with photos of the metal models (which I've uploaded) and worked from there.
+Once I had an escapement design, I ran it as a simulation in SimLab Composer Mechanical and refined the design until it would simulate successfully.
 I've provided a link to that simulation.
-I cheated a little on the gear spacing.
-In the interest of making everything as 'free' as possible the gears are 1mm further apart than the intersection of their PCDs.
+To optimize the gear spacing, I made some adjustments.
+In the interest of making everything as 'free' as possible, the gears are 1mm farther apart than their PCDs intersect.

 Download Model from thingiverse